-The Clean Air Act (CAA) provides for ambient air quality standards for criteria pollutants, control technology standards for hazardous air pollutants and new sources, construction permitting rules, stratospheric ozone protection regulations, 112(r) emergency release rules and Title V operating permit requirements.
+The CAA provides for ambient air quality standards for criteria pollutants, control technology standards for hazardous air pollutants and new sources, construction permitting rules, stratospheric ozone protection regulations, emergency release rules, and operating permit requirements.
 Under the CAA, states or local governments may administer and enforce CAA provisions by obtaining EPA approval of a State Implementation Plan.
 The MDNR has CAA enforcement authority and as such issues and enforces permits and associated terms and conditions.
+Table 3-1 summarizes the CAA regulations applicable to KCNSC manufacturing operations.

-The combined installation consists of production emission units owned by DOE NNSA, operated by Honeywell FM&T and support emission units constructed by the General Service Administration (GSA), transferred to CenterPoint Zimmer (CPZ).
-The combined installation is known as the Kansas City National Security Campus (KCNSC).
+The KCNSC combined installation consists of production emission units owned by DOE NNSA, operated by FM&T and support emission units constructed by the GSA, transferred to CenterPoint Zimmer (CPZ).
 The production and support activities have separate installation IDs, 095-2442 (DOE) and 095-2450 (CPZ), respectively.
 However, the installations are considered as one for permit applicability.
 NNSA manufactures non-nuclear components of nuclear weapons whereas CPZ provides HVAC, hot water, and emergency power to NNSA.

-Emissions of volatile organic compounds (VOCs) associated with cleaning and painting operations.
+Emissions of volatile organic compounds (VOCs) associated with cleaning and painting operations comprise the majority of air emissions associated with NNSA manufacturing operations.
 The combined installation is a conditioned de minimis source and is not required to have an operating permit.
 The combined installation relocated from the Bannister Federal Complex in 2014.

-The following New Source Review permits have been issued to the combined installation.
+Table 3-2 summarizes the New Source Review permits that have been issued to the combined installation.